GenderDysphoria/GenderDysphoria.fyi/public/hrt/fem/antiandrogens.md

 The other way that spiro works is that it prevents the formation of various enzymes that the body needs in order to produce testosterone.
 Without these enzymes, the testes and adrenal glands literally cannot form testosterone molecules.

 Both of these functions are very weak, however, and require pretty large doses of spiro to be effective (relative to the diuretic affect).
-Spiro only actually works well as an anti-androgen in about 20% of subjects, and doesn’t work at all in another 20%.
+Spiro only actually works well as an anti-androgen in about 20% of subjects, and [doesn’t work at all in another 30%](https://www.liebertpub.com/doi/10.1089/trgh.2017.0035?utm_source=sfmc&utm_medium=email&utm_campaign=TRGH+FP+May+17+2018&d=5%2F17%2F2018&mcid=511450069&#B17).

-I mentioned above that the third receptor spiro fits into is the cortisol receptor (technically, the glucocorticoid receptor), and it fits in REALLY well, binding 3x better than actual cortisol.
-Cortisol is released by the adrenal glands in response to stress.
-It causes your body to raise its blood sugar, suppresses the immune system, and increases the metabolism of glucose and lipids (fat).
+I mentioned above that the third receptor spiro fits into is the cortisol receptor (technically, the glucocorticoid receptor), and it fits in REALLY well, binding just as well as actual cortisol.
+Cortisol is released by the adrenal glands in response to stress, it causes your body to raise its blood sugar, suppresses the immune system, and increases the metabolism of glucose and lipids (fat).
 The problem is, spiro doesn’t *activate* the cortisol receptor, [it blocks it](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4277847/), preventing your body from receiving the cortisone it produces.

 Without cortisol, the body resists releasing fats for consumption, it just retains it.
 This not only makes it easier to put weight on, and harder to lose the weight you have, but it hinders fat redistribution for feminization.
 New fats go on in estrogenic ways, but the old masculine fats struggle to release.
 For late transitioners this can result in the dreaded “grandma” effect, where the combined masculine and feminine fats make one look much older than they are.
 There is also a community term “spiro belly” which refers to the way the drug causes fats to pool in the abdomen.